anirudh357/anirudh357/README.md

 <h2> My Skills 👨🏽‍💻 </h2>

-> There are several skills I've piked up over the years and technologies that I use or have worked on in the past.
+> There are several skills I've piked up over the years and technologies that I use or have worked on in the past

 <p dir="auto"><strong>Programming Languages </strong></p>
 <table>